showmidelo/Advanced-Python/README.md

 # Advanced-Python

-## This repository contains jupyter notebook files about advanced Python that are being taught to students of Kaaryar week by week.
+## This repository contains jupyter notebook files about advanced Python that have been taught to students of Kaaryar week by week.